 Adopting a "service provider" mindset.

-Real estate now needs to become a industry.
+Real estate now needs to become a service industry rather than an asset industry.

 To generate returns in future, real estate operators will have to offer a range of other services including funding, coaching, networking, and supplies.
 If they don't start doing so, other players such as VC companies will and many already do.